SoftwareDevEngResearch/course-projects/proposals/Nepomnyashchikh-project-proposal.md

 thermal or oil well), one can penetrate such a reservoir.
 Pressurized fluid then enters the drilling annulus where it mixes with the drilling fluid (drilling fluid is a fluid which is pumped through the drilling string into the drilling annulus to wash out the cuttings).
-That's how a two phase flow occur in the annulus.
+That's how a two phase flow can occur in the annulus.
 Being highly pressurized, such a flow can damage the drilling facility and even kill drillers (the most prominent example is "Deep water horizon").
    Therefore, influxes need to be detected as early as possible.
 The smallest